jovanecano/pymacueticals-inc---project-5/README.md

 - Calculate correlation and regression.
 - Submit your final analysis.

-#final submission can be found within the
+#final submission can be found within the data subfolder and is labeled "pymacueticals project file.ipynb"